LuccaHellriegel/ProbLogicClassifier/README.md

 python3 gui.py
 ```

+### Configuration

+* Tau is the probability that while creating the logic expression the program decides to expand the current rule.
+Increasing this can lead to much longer rules and also takes much longer.
+* Lower bound of rule complexity: Rules with a particular low complexity like 1 (e.g. that a sentence has to contain exactly one "is" to be a definition) are obviously not fit for further usage.
+Increasing this also increases the lenght of the rule.
+Complexity is calculated by adding 1 for each predicate and 2 for either conjunction or disjunction.
+* Seed for Pyro: influences the kind of rules we will generate.
+By always using the same seed we can make the pseudo random process reproducible.
+* Training steps: how many random rules we generate and test.

 ## Motivation

-Flashcards enable us to study using two of the ways that research identified as working best overall: Active Recall and Spaced Repetition.
-However, there is usually a huge time-cost involved in translating study material to flashcards.
-Even though creating flashcards yourself gives an additional learning boost, in the presence of thousands of cards this often becomes negligible in my experience.

-While software like Anki allows us to efficiently review our cards, there does not exist much software-based assistance for creating new cards.
-That is the reason why I wanted to explore a lightweight pipeline for creating cards from text.
-Restricting the type of cards to definitions is the obvious choice, as there are limited variants of sentences that contain a definition.

-## Current results
+Propositional logic provides a lightweight way to represent models.
+By using probabilistic programming we can find these models in a moderate amount of time, allowing for easy updating with changing data and usage of the personalized models in assisting users (e.g. in finding definitions for the creation of corresponding flashcards).

+### Results

-* As expected, classification of definitions is hugely dependant on training and test data
+* As expected, classification of definitions is hugely dependant on the training and test data
-* Not meant as accurate classification but as a lightweight augmentation of the users learning process
+* By using different parameters and data this can be tuned
+* The sample dataset shows that if we are in a highly specialized/personalized environment, we can at least use the resulting model to give us suggestions

-## The Pipeline
+## Components

-Components:
 * Model: Learn a rule to identify defintion-sentences
-* Classifier: Use rule to classify definitions
+* Classification: Use rule to classify definitions

 ### Learn what a definition is